dstein64/gifcast/README.md

 How To Use
 ----------

+*gifcast* expects the asciinema cast to have a `.cast` extension.
+See below for instructions on recording an asciinema cast.

-To convert an asciinema, launch a new recording (`asciinema rec`) and record your session.
-When you terminate your session (`Ctrl-D`) the prompt will ask if you would like to upload to asciinema or save to disk--choose save to disk as `/tmp/temp_name.cast`.
-To convert an asciinema cast to an animated GIF, navigate to index.html, and load the cast located in your `/tmp` folder.
-The time to process increases with the size and duration of the cast.
+To convert an asciinema cast to an animated GIF, navigate to index.html, and load the cast.
+The time to process increases with the screen size and duration of the cast.

-The page is available at
+*gifcast* is available at
 <https://dstein64.github.io/gifcast/>.

+### Recording a Cast

+To record an asciinema cast, launch a new recording (`asciinema rec`) to record your session.
+Upon terminating your session (`Ctrl-D`), choose to save the cast to disk, using a `.cast` extension.

 License
 -------